 For this use, start during the 16th day of the menstrual cycle and continue until the 5th day of the following process.

 Another study that looked at just two successive processes unveiled that 40 mg of ginkgo biloba leaf extract improved symptoms of PMS better than a placebo, both physical and psychological.
-One older study of 85 college girls reported a 23% drop in PMS symptoms when consuming ginkgo.
+One older study of 85 college girls reported a significant drop in PMS symptoms when consuming ginkgo.
 Interestingly, the placebo group in this study also experienced a minor decline in PMS symptoms.
-However, it was too lower, at around 8.8%.
 Further research can better affirm these claims.

 12. MAY HELP LOWER ANXIETY & FOSTER A GOOD MOOD